OnlineDigital/laravel-youtube-api/README.md

 Well.. actually some parameters are missing in this library, because I don't need them at this point.
 If you desire a particular feature, please [file an issue here](https://github.com/madcoda/php-youtube-api/issues) :)

 Currently I will not consider adding OAuth endpoints. (those required "authorized request" will not be supported)

+## Fork
+This fork allows you to change the http function and comes with a provider for Laravel 7+ to use laravel's Http facade instead of curl for every request.
+Add `\Madcoda\Youtube\YoutubeServiceProviderLaravel7::class,` in `config/app.php`, inside `providers` array.

 ## Requirements
 * PHP >=5.3